rporada/jekyll-now/about.md

 * Understanding the impediments to improving security.
 * Understanding the technical and social issues with the adoption of better development and engineering practices.
-* Social levers to improve industry wide development.
+* Social levers to improve industry wide development of secure systems.
-* Developing technology to improve security while fitting within the constraints of rapid development and corporate focus on product.
+* Developing technology to improve security while fitting within the constraints of rapid development and corporate focus on product delivery.

 ### Contact me